skot/bitaxe/readme.md

     - It also has two "Modes" that change some of the signal pins around to make chaining easy
 - The BM1397 is driven by an undocumented protocol over UART.
 Baudrate is 115200bps by default but can go up to 6Mbps in order to provide mining jobs quickly enough to the ASIC daisy-chain.

-## Current Status
-- v2.2 hardware has been built and tested -- it works!
-- Using cgminer on a separate computer, the bitaxe can mine in excess of 400 GH/s
-- ESP32 miner firmware is still underdevelopment.
-    - Recently we have confirmed this is working!
-But it is not yet optimized.
-Check out [ESP-Miner](https://github.com/skot/esp-miner/tree/nonce_checking) for the latest.
-- This is an _advanced_ build!
-It's also still early days, so prolly not the best thing if you're just looking for a bitcoin miner to run.

 ## Hardware
 - [BM1397 from random AliExpress seller](https://www.aliexpress.com/item/3256802274958527.html).
 I got the "AG" variant.
 Not really sure what the difference is.
 - [40x40mm heatsink and 5V fan](https://www.aliexpress.com/item/2251832861666365.html) from a random AliExpress seller.
 At least half of these arrived broken in some way.
 But they are cheap and the working ones do keep the BM1387's nice and cool when used with some thermal compound.